What You Need to Know About Obamacare

 Here are some basics to keep in mind:

-You must be insured, unless you're exempt from the law.
+Obamacare has not been repealed.
+You must be insured unless you're exempt from the law.
 Unless you're exempt from the Affordable Care Act (Obamacare), you must be enrolled in a health insurance plan.
-If you aren't covered or exempt, you'll have to pay a tax penalty when you file your federal income tax return.
+If you aren't covered or exempt, you'll owe a tax penalty when you file your federal income tax return.

 You can shop for a plan online.
-If your state has its own online health plan marketplace -- called an exchange -- you can shop for a health plan there.
-Otherwise, use the federal exchange to choose a plan, apply for cost-saving subsidies, and get other help.
+You can use an online health insurance exchange to choose a plan, apply for cost-saving subsidies, and get other help.

 You may qualify for a subsidy.
-Many people are eligible for tax credits that will lower premiums or reduce out-of-pocket costs health care costs.
-If your income is very low, you may qualify for Medicaid, and get free or low-cost coverage.
+Many people are eligible for tax credits that will lower monthly premiums.
+If your income is very low, you may qualify for Medicaid and get free or very low-cost coverage.